 SMS (Short Message Service) marketing is a great tool for retailers and brands when it comes to spreading the word about their products and services.
 However, there are certain rules and regulations that must be followed when using SMS marketing.

-The cannabis industry is highly regulated, and it’s important to stay up-to-date on the most current regulations from state to federal levels.
+It’s important to stay up-to-date on the most current regulations from state to federal levels.
 If a violation occurs, it can result in costly fines.

 In this article, we’ll talk about how messages get flagged and what can be done to ensure that your SMS campaigns are compliant with the latest regulations.